hakonhagland/perl-projects/README.md

   code, see [this](https://github.com/hakonhagland/perl-qt5-project)
   page for an example.

-  - The only requirement is that you (or other one of the collaborators listed on the project page) are available to respond to pull request and issues submitted to your project page and your project source code repository.
+  - The only requirement is that you (or one of the collaborators listed on the project page) are available to respond to pull request and issues submitted to your project page and your project source code repository.